Skip to Main Content

 4. Effect of the use upon the potential market for or value of the copyrighted work

 These factors are weighted together in light of the purpose of copyright.
-Refer to the following resources to determine if a specific example qualifies for fair use.
+Refer to the following checklist to determine if a specific example qualifies for fair use.